 3. Jazz [gif ?].
 Static page.
 This is lame.
 Too bad.
 Next!

 So 8 out of 19 were considered by me as not worthy of visiting, simply judging by their website.
 Now, I know it may seem pretentious to discount these by such simplistic criteria, but the truth is these kinds of details really matter because they establish credibility.
 Maybe not all young people are aware of these, but the feeling is the same.
-Maybe the people who organized the participation from these companies really didn’t care who came and just went along for… whatever.
+Perhaps the people who organized the participation from these companies really didn’t care who came and just went along for… whatever.

 “If there is one truth about the truths, then it can be expressed in a few words, as it follows: truth is expressed, usually, in a few words.
 The rest is demonstration.”
 (Valentin Vasiloiu)

-- those who came for the party, the free drinks and to get drunk
+- those who came for the party, the free drinks, and to get drunk

-- those who came to network and maybe interested in their career
+- those who came to network and may be interested in their career

-The events, in themselves, can be characterized, by the social dynamics as
+The events, in themselves, can be characterized by the social dynamics as

 Institute, The Cafe